arvigeus/AZ-204/Questions/App Service.md

 ---

-QUestion: Imagine you are tasked with setting up a WordPress application for your company's blog.
+Question: Imagine you are tasked with setting up a WordPress application for your company's blog.
 The application should run in a Docker multi-container environment, with the configuration provided in the `docker-compose-wordpress.yml` file.
 The WordPress application should connect to a new MySQL database, both to be hosted on Microsoft Azure.
 After the initial setup, you need to accommodate changes in your WordPress configuration, which will be done by modifying the Docker compose file and applying the changes.
 How would you handle this?

 ```ps